 Picnics.
 Simply secure a good blanket, fill up your basket and stake out the perfect picnicking spot.
 Piedmont Park?
 A spot along the Chattahoochee?
 Perhaps a nice, grassy patch of median somewhere on 85?
 Maybe start with Piedmont Park.
 Oh, and don't forget the lawn games.
 Richard's is always good on that front.

 Quaffin' on quality cocktails.
 Basil, grapefruit, lemongrass: this is the stuff of which springtime imbibing should be made.
-From Paper Plane's absinthe-infused gin libation (A Brief Hibernation) to a rum, campari and blood orange concoction (Modern Love) at Kimball House, the forecast for spring drinking calls for plenty of botanical goodness.
+And this spring's drinking forecast certainly calls for plenty of botanical goodness.

 Roller derby.
 Aggressive, fast-paced, and a little bit brutal, roller derby is a sport on par with the likes of pro-wrestling... but on skates.
 And springtime means these badasses-on-wheels are back in action.
-Snap up your tickets to the next bout ASAP, because it sells out every single time (and while you're at it, say hello to the shiny new rookies laying down the hurt this season).
+Snap up your tickets to the next bout ASAP, because it sells out every single time).

 Shaky Knees Festival.
-Yes, we know we already mentioned festivals, but the sophomore effort of this festival has such a damn respectable lineup, it deserves special acknowledgement.
+Yes, we know we already mentioned festivals, but the third round of this festival has such a damn respectable lineup, it deserves special acknowledgement.

 The Ted.
 Whether you're a sports fan or not, there's something quintessentially Atlanta about filing in to Turner Field on a balmy Saturday afternoon to catch the Braves in action, splurge on $10 Coors and stuff your face with